9 Major Restaurant Chains With a Bad Reputation

 At the same time, the company's reputation has been and continues to be compromised by its association with the anti-LGBTQ cause.
 The chain first made headlines in 2012, thanks to news of over $5 million in donations to groups opposing same-sex marriage.
 Almost a decade later, the issue came up again, with Chick-fil-A's founder being tied to the National Christian Charitable Foundation, a group that has worked to undermine the Equality Act.

-Although Chipotle is successful in terms of sales (the company reported $2 billion in revenue in its most recent quarter), its reputation has been marred in the past decade by recurring food safety problems.
+Although Chipotle is successful in terms of sales, its reputation has been marred in the past decade by recurring food safety problems.

 Flying in the face of its "Food with Integrity" slogan, the chain suffered a series of foodborne illness outbreaks caused by Norovirus, Salmonella, and E. coli, which sickened more than 1,100 people between 2015 and 2018.
 Chipotle's negligent attitude toward maintaining health standards was serious enough to warrant criminal charges—the Justice Department charged Chipotle with violating federal law by adulterating food.